RBGeomaticsRob/Brick_Walls/sheets/relational_databases.md

 ##**The primary key in the parent is the foreign key in the child**##

-Stored Procedures - Executeable code, generally stored in the database, allowing specific
+Stored Procedures - Executeable code, generally stored in the database, allowing specific operations to be conducted.

 ##Normalization##